techidaily/site-buynow-help/source/_posts/affordable-vehicle-security-invest-in-safety-with-high-end-long-range-traffic-monitors-uncover-the-best-options-on-escortpassport.md

  The Escort Passport S55 is designed to deliver high-performance features in a low-budget package; this model has a great range and a high-intensity LED display.
 Let's take a closer look at some strengths and weaknesses to evaluate what kind of performance you can expect on the road.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2Iv3DjT2Fyw?si=pR_z8ZDDVGF2MvKJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## **Design:** **A bit cheap**

  The S55 is palm-sized, about comparable in size and shape to most other radar detectors.
 The plastic material feels a bit cheaper than other radar detectors I've tested, though the control buttons worked well and felt long-lasting and I never had issues with them sticking.
 The Passport S55 comes with a very small windshield mount that's functional, but you may want to consider an aftermarket mount.
 It's minimal with small suction cups and I'm not confident it will last long.
 Luckily, the lightweight design of the S55 means it doesn't need much to hold it in place.